Eyvarjgc/Eyvarjgc/README.md

 # 💫 About Me:
-I'm a graphic designer student and a self-taught programmer passionate about creating aesthetic and functional websites. <br> I don’t like those conventional websites. instead, I love to build web applications bringing exciting ideas to life and <br> challenge my skills.<br>
+I'm a graphic designer student and a self-taught programmer passionate about creating aesthetic and functional websites. <br> I love to build web applications bringing exciting ideas to life challenging my skills.<br>
-#### I love turning  creative concepts into digital experiences.

 ## 💡What I'm up to : <br>
-#### Exploring new exciting languagues and ideas   <br>
+#### Exploring new languagues and exciting ideas   <br>
 #### Building fullstack applications  <br>
----

 **Check out what Im [currently working](https://github.com/Eyvarjgc/Book-Log)**

 ## 🌐 Socials: